-Consequently, Gross Margin rose by 58% or ₱3.596 billion.
-On the other hand, Gross Margin Rate decreased to 12% from the 16% registered in 2017.
-This was primarily due to the change in company's sales volume mix.
-The volume sold to commercial accounts as well as PNX Singapore sales to external customers grew faster (by 12% and 3877%) than volume sold through the company's retail outlets where margins are generally higher.
+Consequently, Gross Margin rose by 58% or ₱3.596 billion while Gross Margin Rate decreased to 12% from 16% in 2017.
+This was primarily due to the change in the company's sales volume mix as volume sold to commercial accounts as well as PNX Singapore sales to external customers grew faster (by 12% and 3877%, respectively) than volume sold through the company's retail outlets where margins are generally higher.